Royal Canadian Mounted Police: 2010s

-On 3 June 2013, the RCMP renamed its 'A' Division to National Division and tasked it with handling corruption cases "at home and abroad".
+On June 3, 2013, the RCMP's A Division was renamed the "National Division" and tasked with handling corruption cases "at home and abroad".

 In June 2014, three RCMP officers were murdered during the Moncton shooting.
-A review from retired assistant commissioner Alphonse MacNeil in May 2015 issued 64 recommendations, while the RCMP was charged with violating the Canada Labour Code (CLC) for the abysmally slow roll-out of the C8 carbine, which had been recommended by the 2011 Elliott inquiry.
-The RCMP issued the first carbines in 2013, and with 12,000 members across the country had as of May 2015 only purchased 2,200.
+A review from retired assistant commissioner Alphonse MacNeil in May 2015 issued 64 recommendations, while the RCMP was charged with violating the Canada Labour Code (CLC) for the slow roll-out of the C8 carbine, which had been recommended by the 2011 Elliott inquiry.
+The RCMP issued the first carbines in 2013, and with 12,000 members across the country had, as of May 2015, only purchased 2,200.
 At the CLC trial the Crown argued that the then newly-retired head of the RCMP Bob Paulson had "played the odds" with officer safety and it proved fatal.
 One result of the CLC trial was the conviction of the organization that had been led by Paulson for close to seven years.

 In October 2016, the RCMP issued an apology for harassment, discrimination, and sexual abuse of female officers and civilian members.
-Additionally they set aside a $100 million fund to compensate these victims.
-Over 20,000 current and past female employees that were employed after 1974 are eligible.
+Additionally, they set aside a $100 million fund to compensate these victims.
+Over 20,000 current and past female employees who were employed after 1974 are eligible.

+In January 2019 of that year, the RCMP enforced an injunction against the Wet’suwet’en first nation, raiding the Unist’ot’en Camp and arresting 14 people.
+This sparked widespread protests and solidarity actions across Canada after reports surfaced of the use of violence by the RCMP.